pezipink/Pisemble/README.md

 # Pisemble
-Racket based AArch64 / RapasberryPi assembler
+Racket based AArch64 / RaspberryPi assembler and linker

 Heavily WIP and not suitable for your use

 I am adding instructions and features as I learn AArch64

-No support for sections or linked objects yet, just one big blob
+I am also building a Wolfenstein3D project in this repo whilst the project grows.